Gilbert Fite: Political figures

-His first work, an expansion of his doctoral thesis, was an investigation into how Peter Norbeck, a South Dakota politician, helped secure federal support for agricultural programs and the Mount Rushmore National Monument.
-In 1991, Fite completed a biography of Richard B. Russell, a prominent Georgia politician for whom the chair that Fite occupied at the University of Georgia was named.
+Fite's first work, an expansion of his doctoral thesis, was an investigation into how Peter Norbeck, a South Dakota politician, helped secure federal support for agricultural programs and the Mount Rushmore National Monument.
+In 1954, he published a book on George Peek titled George N. Peek and the Fight for Farm Parity.
+In 1991, he completed a biography of Richard B. Russell, Jr., a Georgia politician who was namesake for the named chair that he occupied at the University of Georgia.

 Agricultural history

 Fite's greatest impact to American historiography came in the field of agricultural history.
 Most of his historical analyses focused on either farming impacted the direction of the United States or how farmers and farming communities responded to larger societal changes in American life.
-The most prominent of these works are The Farmers' Frontier, 1865-1900, American Farmers: The New Minority, and Cotton Fields No More: Southern Agriculture, 1865-1980.
+The most prominent of these works are The Farmers' Frontier, 1865–1900, American Farmers: The New Minority, and Cotton Fields No More: Southern Agriculture, 1865–1980.

-Fite's The Farmers' Frontier, 1865-1900 focused on the development of the Great Plains region during the latter part of the 19th century.
-In the work, Fite rebuked the environmental determinism set up in Walter Prescott Webb's The Great Plains and instead argued that it was the people- farmers in this instance- that shaped the culture of the Great Plains environment rather than the other way around.
+Fite's The Farmers' Frontier, 1865–1900 focused on the development of the Great Plains region during the latter part of the 19th century.
+In the work, Fite rebuked the environmental determinism set up in Walter Prescott Webb's The Great Plains and instead argued that it was the people—farmers in this instance—that shaped the culture of the Great Plains environment rather than the other way around.
 Fite's work was one of the first to bring ideas of historical agency to those who chose to live in the Great Plains while also explaining how agriculture became the dominant economic engine of the region due to decisions made by these early American settlers.

-The two other influential works of Fite in regard to American agricultural history were American Farmers: The New Minority and Cotton Fields No More: Southern Agriculture, 1865-1980.
-Both works focused heavily on how the political and economic power of agricultural peoples shrank in the nineteenth and twentieth century.
-In the former work, Fite argued that those who made their livelihoods on agriculture held less power at the end of the twentieth century than in the early decades of the century due to increased farm consolidation and greater technological innovations, which put more money into the pockets of a select few who were fortunate or smart enough to keep expanding.
+Two other influential works by Fite regarding American agricultural history were American Farmers: The New Minority (1981) and Cotton Fields No More: Southern Agriculture, 1865–1980 (1984).
+Both books focused on how the political and economic power of agricultural peoples shrank in the nineteenth and twentieth centuries.
+In American Farmers, Fite argued that those who made their livelihoods on agriculture held less power at the end of the twentieth century than in the early decades of the century due to increased farm consolidation and greater technological innovation, which put more money into the pockets of a select few who were fortunate or smart enough to keep expanding.
 Additionally, this new economic environment coupled with political changes and a decline in the cultural myth of Jeffersonian agrarianism to shift political attention away from farmers and farming political organizations.
-Cotton Fields No More continued this sort of analysis, shifting the focus to the southern United States after the Civil War and argued in a similar vein that political and technological changes caused small-scale farmers to leave agriculture.
-Cotton Fields No More won the 1985 Theodore Saloutos Award for Best Book in Agricultural History.
+Cotton Fields No More continued this analysis, shifting focus to the southern United States after the Civil War and arguing in a similar vein that political and technological changes caused small-scale farmers to leave agriculture.
+Cotton Fields No More won the Agricultural History Society's 1984 Theodore Saloutos Award for Best Book in Agricultural History.